italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 - The proof of non-revocation (Non-Revocation Attestation) MUST be cryptographically verifiable, so that it can be shown to have been issued by the Issuer and not to have been tampered with.
 - The Non-Revocation Attestation MUST be non-repudiable even beyond its expiration time and even in the face of any rotations of the cryptographic keys.
-- Granting of the proof of non-revocation (Non-Revocation Attestation) MUST be allowed only to authorized entities (e.g. by the Holder or by law).
+- Granting of the proof of non-revocation (Non-Revocation Attestation) MUST be allowed only to authorized entities (e.g. by the User or by law).

 Privacy Requirements
 ^^^^^^^^^^^^^^^^^^^^

 - The Authentic Source MUST store in local databases only the minimum information required to notify the Issuer of a change in attributes or a change in the validity status of a physical document associated with one or more Credentials.
-- Access to Credential status information by a Verifier MUST be authorized by the Holder, except for checks carried out by Law-Enforcement Bodies on a regulatory basis.
+- Access to Credential status information by a Verifier MUST be authorized by the User, except for checks carried out by Law-Enforcement Bodies on a regulatory basis.
-- The Issuer SHOULD not directly or indirectly have any information related to the Verifier, type of Credentials, and Holder such that it is impossible to track the Holder's usage of the Credentials.
+- The Issuer SHOULD not directly or indirectly have any information related to the interation between the Verifier and the User, such that it is impossible to track the usage of the issued Credential.
-- A proof of non-revocation (Non-Revocation Attestation) provided by the Issuer, in whatever format it is, SHOULD NOT reveal any information about the Verifier nor the User's attributes contained in the Credential the attestation is related to.
+- A proof of non-revocation (Non-Revocation Attestation) provided by the Issuer, in whatever format it is, SHOULD NOT reveal any information about the Verifier nor the User's attributes contained in the Credential, or the Credential type, the attestation is related to.

 .. _sec_revocation_entity_relationship: